Prep School Curriculum

 Throughout, children are exposed to opportunities that enhance their learning in ways not always found in other schools.
 A considerable amount of individual attention is provided through small class sizes and a high teacher-to-pupil ratio.
 Every class has access to a classroom assistant enabling 1:1 or small group support.

-Formal learning is extended through access to the staff and facilities of the Senior School; indeed pupils are taught by subject specialists in Sports, Music and Modern Foreign Languages.
-In Prep 5 and 6 pupils are instructed in laboratories by a Science specialist and in specialist catering facilities by Food and Nutrition specialists.
-The computing rooms, music, drama and sports facilities are also available to Preparatory pupils.
+Formal learning is extended through access to the staff and facilities of the Senior School with pupils taught by subject specialists in Sports, Music, Drama and Modern Foreign Languages.
+In Prep 5 and 6 pupils also use the senior school laboratories for Science and catering facilities for Food and Nutrition lessons.

 Children are encouraged to participate in school (along with older pupils) in nationally recognised programmes like the Junior Maths Challenge.
 Tuition for the Trinity College Performing Arts Awards in Speech, Drama, and Communication Skills is also provided.

 Individual instrumental lessons and the opportunity to sit the Trinity College Music Exams encourage pupils’ passion for the arts and individual enrichment.
-Sports lessons, regular fixtures (home and away), organised from Prep 3 upwards, and opportunities to participate in regional and national sporting events bolster confidence and team working.
+Sports lessons, regular fixtures (home and away), organised from Prep 3 upwards, and opportunities to participate in regional and national sporting events bolster confidence and teamwork.

 Positive attitudes to learning are vital in achieving full potential (Curriculum Foundation 2014).
 We teach explicitly for positive learning habits with the ‘Building Learning Power’ (BLP) programme-an approach pioneered by Professor Guy Claxton.
 Utilising BLP’s four Rs, Resilience, Resourcefulness, Reciprocity and Reflection, staff encourage pupils to be aware of their learning attitudes and teach them useful strategies in positivity.